-Brewdog’s Lone Wolf by B&B Studio, United Kingdom30 March,2017
+Brewdog’s Lone Wolf by B&B Studio

-Opinion by Richard Baird.
+Opinion by Richard Baird Posted 30 March 2017

-Packaging discards category conventions and favours the intentional rudimentary qualities of a single sheet and rubber band, and the immediacy of a typewriter font.
-These choices capture something of the range’s experimental nature and is practical in the way it can accommodate frequent changes, or at least gives the impression of frequent versioning.
-Custom structural design channels something of this but also an element of quality and craft.
+Packaging discards category conventions and favours the intentional rudimentary qualities of a single gridded sheet and rubber band, and the immediacy of a typewriter font.
+These choices capture something of the range’s experimental nature and is practical in the way it can accommodate frequent changes, or at least giving the impression of frequent versioning.
+Structural design also channels something of this in silhouette and lid but works in an element of quality and craft through elements of relief.
 The bright red of officialdom and the utility of black ink finds a comfortable balance between visual interest and the holding to concept while the grey of boxes feels distinctly urban.
-More work by B&B Studio on BP&O.

 B&B Studio continue to work with Brewdog, following up with packaging for Lone Wolf Tonic Water to accompany the spirits range and a pre-mix gin and tonic.
 Both of these come in cans and intend to continue the pared back visual style and develop the anti-category positioning of brand.